Skip to content

 • required: These columns must exist with the specified types.
 The compiler fails if they are missing or have the wrong type.

 • protected: These columns cannot be removed in future changes.
-The compiler warns if a protected column disappears from the model’s output.
+The compiler fails compilation (error E013) if a protected column disappears from the model’s output.

-The columns are marked nullable = true because the upstream raw__orders model selects from a schema the compiler cannot introspect, so it cannot prove non-nullability.
+The columns are marked nullable = true (the TOML comment above explains why).
 A strict-contract walkthrough that pins types and nullability lives in the dedicated POCs.

-Run the compiler to type-check all models, resolve dependencies, and validate contracts:
+Run the compiler to type-check all models, resolve dependencies, and validate contracts.
+Pass --contracts contracts to check the model output against the contract files (plain rocky compile skips contract validation):

 Terminal window